David I. McKay: Career

 Most recently, under his leadership in 2019, the RBC Climate Blueprint committed to $100 billion in sustainable financing by 2025.
 The following year, RBC became the first Canadian bank to sign a long-term power purchase agreement for renewable energy.

 Honours and awards

 In 2012, he received the "Retail Banker of the Year" Award by Retail Banker International, which recognizes excellence and leadership in retail banking.

 In 2020, The Globe and Mail's Report on Business recognized Dave McKay as Corporate Citizen of the Year, one of Canada's top 5 CEOs.
 The same year, McKay was named the recipient of the 2020 Ivey Business Leader Award.

-In October 2022, he was officially awarded the Ivey Business Leader of the Year award.
+In October 2022, he was awarded the Ivey Business Leader of the Year award.
 Protesters outside the event criticized McKay in response to RBC's funding of the Coastal GasLink Pipeline on Wetʼsuwetʼen territory violating Indigenous sovereignty and the $260 billion Canadian dollars RBC has given to new fossil fuel projects.

 In November 2022, he received the Order of Ontario.
+He was named Canada’s Outstanding CEO of the Year for 2022.